 I’ve done something like this with a Rule that looks at the outline level of the parent and prepends that to the current note’s outline level – with whatever formatting is desired.

-Add this to a prototype you’ll use for all numbered notes first un-checking ‘Enabled’ for the rule or edict using either of those.
-I’d recommend an edict as you can alway force update an edict, e.g. if you move or delete a note.
+Add this to a prototype that you’ll use for all numbered notes.
+Before adding any rule or edict code, first un-check the ‘Enabled’ box on the Inspector for the rule or edict.
+Why?
+Because you don’t want the code running in the prototype itself.
+I’d recommend using an edict as you can alway force update an edict, e.g. if you move or delete a note, but the code doesn’t need to run all the time (as would be the case with a rule).

-Add a String-type user attribute ‘TopicNumber’ to you prototype
+Add a String-type user attribute ‘TopicNumber’ to your prototype.

 Also in the prototype select the Text Inspector and un-check ‘Enabled’ for the Display Expression, then add this code: